 I am proud to be part of a team that meets the needs of those people who are looking for guidance and assistance and I really admire the dedication and experience of all of the staff I work with.

-When I am not at work, I enjoy my role as the secretary of my local Men’s Shed, where older men enjoy friendship, companionship and most importantly support one another.
+When I am not at work, I enjoy time at my local Men’s Shed, where older men enjoy friendship, companionship and most importantly support one another.

 Compassion and empathy and many years as working as a volunteer at the local hospice is what inspired me to join the AHF Team as a Funeral Director.
 My respect for all forms of life, radiates into a comforting respect and deep compassion for the bereaved family and friends, and for the person who has died.
 I believe that the family environment created by the team at AHF allows for personal ties with each and every family.